tonioseiler/propagated-sites-field-plugin/README.md

 - Add Field to entries and save

 ### Show field in frontend

+If the entry is saved in frontend, the same propagtion logix apears

 ```
 <label>Event Regions</label>
 {% set currentsite = craft.app.fields.getFieldByHandle('sites') %}